Pesticide Product Labels

 EPA and its partners are working together to improve pesticide labels.
 Links to past and ongoing projects are available here.

-- Design for the Environment Antimicrobial Pesticide Pilot Project – A logo on qualifying antimicrobial pesticide labels allows consumers in the marketplace to answer one of the more common questions the public asks of EPA’s Pesticide Program: How can I find products that are more toward the green end of the pesticide spectrum?
-The 36-month pilot project runs through June 2013.
+- Design for the Environment Pesticide Pilot Project – Allows qualifying antimicrobial and biopesticide products to carry a logo on their pesticide labels that helps consumers find products that are more toward the green end of the pesticide spectrum.
+The pilot project runs through May 3, 2016.

-- Factual Statements for Antimicrobial Products -- A 36-month pilot project beginning January 25, 2010, will allow qualifying antimicrobial pesticides to include certain factual statements on product labels.
-Pesticide registrants wishing to take part in this program should follow the instructions for the Factual Statements Pilot Project.
-This pilot was developed in cooperation with the Pesticide Program Dialogue Committee, in an effort better inform consumers of certain aspects of pesticide products.
+- Label Statements -- A pilot project ending May 3, 2016, will allow qualifying pesticides to include certain statements on product labels.
+Pesticide registrants wishing to take part in this program should follow the instructions for the Label Statements Pilot Project.
+This pilot was developed in cooperation with the Pesticide Program Dialogue Committee, in an effort to better inform consumers of certain aspects of pesticide products.

-For background on the Factual Statements pilot and the public process used to develop it, please see the Pesticide Product Labeling Workgroup Web pages covering Comparative Safety Statements.
+For background on the Label Statements pilot and the public process used to develop it, please see the Pesticide Product Labeling Workgroup Web pages covering Comparative Safety Statements.

 - Fogger Labeling Changes to Improve Residential Safety